Electrochemically assisted syngas fermentation

 Biology and Biological Engineering, Industrial Biotechnology

 Yvonne Nygård works as Associate Professor in the Division of Industrial Biotechnology, specializing in cell factory design.
 Her main expertise is metabolic engineering and synthetic biology, and she...

-Henrik Ström is a Senior Researcher (Associate Professor) in Sustainable Multiphase Processes, with emphasis on reactive multiphase flow.
-A main focus of his research is on the mathematical modelling...
+Henrik Ström is Associate Professor in Sustainable Multiphase Processes, with emphasis on reactive multiphase flow.
+A main focus of his research is on the mathematical modelling of multiphase flows...